 The 2017 Pagani Huayra BC is an engineering tour de force, said McElroy.
 And only 20 units were made, according to AutoGuide.com.

 “The carbon fiber used on the bodywork is a unique formula that’s 50 percent lighter than regular carbon fiber.
 And, it can hit 0 to [approximately] 60 mph in 2.8 seconds,” he said.

 The Icona Vulcano Titanium is a one-off supercar with a body built from titanium and carbon fiber.

 “The body was hammered by hand over the course of 1,000 hours,” said Dmitriy Shibarshin of West Coast Shipping, which specializes in the care and shipping of rare, classic and expensive cars.

 2013 Pagani Zonda Revolucion

-This track car garnered attention when it dropped a few years back.
+This track car garnered attention when it dropped a number of years back.

 “It was the swan song to the already-outrageous Zonda,” said Shibarshin.
 “Weighing just under 2,400 pounds, this track monster produces 800 horsepower.”

+It’s also incredibly rare.
 In 2013, Digital Trends reported that Pagani planned to build only five of these cars.
-The Pagani website currently lists the Zonda Revolucion at 2.2 million euros, which translates to about $2.6 million.

 1994 Ferrari F40 LM